Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 Let’s get started

-1. Login to GitHub and navigate to your fork of Gravy traders repository. https://github.com/YOURUSERNAME/GravyTraders.
+1. Login to GitHub and navigate to your fork of gravy traders repository. https://github.com/YOURUSERNAME/gravyTraders.
 2. Under your repository name, click on the "Settings" tab.

 	![img8](images/settingsgithub.png)